-My style and reserved nature, is a product of my native country of Belize.
+My style and reserved nature are a product of my native country of Belize.
 My mother is an excellent seamstress.
 Growing up in Belize City, what we couldn’t afford she made for me and my sister.
-My dad worked as a crew member of a ship that imported and exported goods to and from the United States (US) and the United Kingdom (UK).
+My dad worked as a crew member of a ship, which imported and exported goods to and from the United States (US) and the United Kingdom (UK).
 Belize exported tropical fruits and we imported clothing, treats, and other important aspects to live a good life.
 My attendance of a girl’s Catholic school coupled with the teaching style of the UK (Oxford University dictionary and system), helped to mold me into a decent and respectable human being.
 At least my close friends say so… 🙂

 For my personal entertainment, I couldn’t get enough of books and fashion magazines.